Reading time: 4 minutes

 Whether by choice or necessity, more Australians are embracing working for longer.
-Yet there are obstacles to overcome when you’re looking for work in your 50s and older.
+Yet there are obstacles to overcome when you’re looking for work in your 50s and beyond.

 While stereotypes of older workers being out of touch persist, research shows a growing number of over 50s are ahead of the game when it comes to being tech savvy and keeping up with the latest trends.

-The Australian Seniors 100 Year Lifespan Report released in January this year shows that more older Australians are delaying retirement to stay in the workforce.
-Of the 5000 over 50s surveyed, more than half (53%) say their careers define them, or have defined them in the past, and two in five (40%) plan to continue working for as long as they can.
+The Australian Seniors 100 Year Lifespan Report (released in 2020 but still relevant) shows more older Australians are delaying retirement to stay in the workforce.
+Of the 5000 over 50s surveyed, more than half (53%) said their careers define them, or have defined them in the past, and two in five (40%) planned to continue working for as long as they can.

-Unfortunately, almost nine in 10 (87%) believe ageism in the workplace is a serious issue, and four in five (80%) think the government isn’t doing enough to entice businesses to employ older Australians.
+Unfortunately, almost nine in 10 (87%) believed ageism in the workplace is a serious issue, and four in five (80%) thought the government isn’t doing enough to entice businesses to employ older Australians.

-Barbara, 57, was offered a retrenchment last year and took it.
+Barbara, 60, was offered a retrenchment at age 57 and took it.
 After working as a personal assistant in Sydney for almost a decade, she was ready to find something new.
 Despite top-shelf credentials and years of experience, Barbara found landing another job more difficult than she had anticipated.

 “I applied for many positions, but it always came down to me and one other applicant,” says Barbara.
 “I kept missing out and I convinced myself that it was my age.
 The other applicants were younger than me and it is cheaper to employ someone less experienced.